Understanding Caveat Loans and Second Mortgages in Private Lending

 What is a Caveat Loan?

 A caveat loan, also known as an unregistered second mortgage or equitable mortgage, is a type of loan secured against residential or commercial property in the private lending sector.
-When applying for a caveat loan, the lender places a caveat on the title deed of the property, indicating their registered financial interest and use of the property as security for funding investment.
+When applying for a caveat loan, the lender places a caveat on the title deed of the property, indicating their registered financial interest and use of the property as security for funding.

 How a Caveat Loan Works